Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-proxy.md

 ## Step 1: Create New Feeds

-First, we will create to Conda feeds, one for unapproved packages, and the other for approved packages that will contain packages that have been approved for development.
+First, we will create two Conda feeds, one for unapproved packages, and the other for approved packages that will contain packages that have been approved for development.

 Start by selecting "Feeds" and "Create New Feed".